Business Associate Agreement

 - Headings.
 The descriptive headings of the articles, sections, subsections, exhibits and schedules of this Agreement are inserted for convenience only, do not constitute a part of this Agreement and shall not affect in any way the meaning or interpretation of this Agreement.

 - Entire Agreement.
-This Agreement, together with all exhibits, riders and amendments, if applicable, which are fully completed and signed by authorized persons on behalf of both Parties from time to time while this Agreement is in effect, constitutes the entire Agreement between the Parties hereto with respect to the subject matter hereof and supersedes all previous written or oral understandings, addendums, negotiations, commitments, and any other writing and communication by or between the Parties with respect to the subject matter hereof.
+This Agreement, together with the CCSA, all exhibits, riders and amendments, if applicable, which are fully completed and signed by authorized persons on behalf of both Parties from time to time while this Agreement is in effect, constitutes the entire Agreement between the Parties hereto with respect to the subject matter hereof and supersedes all previous written or oral understandings, addendums, negotiations, commitments, and any other writing and communication by or between the Parties with respect to the subject matter hereof.
 In the event of any inconsistencies between any provisions of this Agreement and any provisions of any exhibits, riders, or amendments, the provisions of this Agreement shall control.

 - Interpretation.
 Any ambiguity in this Agreement shall be resolved in favor of a meaning that permits the Parties to comply with the HIPAA Rules.
 The provisions of this Agreement shall prevail over the provisions of any other prior agreement that exists between the Parties that may conflict with, or appear inconsistent with, any provision of this Agreement or the HIPAA Rules, unless otherwise explicitly set forth in such agreement.